The Options – Calls & Puts – allow you to know the risk of your investments and execute strategies in the different phases of the Markets.

 Even if you are not interested in trading in the options market, you need to observe it to know what level of risk traders are waiting for about the financial asset you decide to invest in.

-In this article we will look at the key ideas to understand them, and present precise examples of aggressive and defensive strategies, using the simplest options trading.
+In this article we will look at the key ideas to understand them.

 What are Options – Calls & Puts?